Seamful XAI: Operationalizing Seamful Design in Explainable AI: Background and Related Work

 \subsection{Seamless and seamful design}

-Our understanding of seamless and seamful design follows a long tradition of research in the field of Ubiquitous Computing that explores how users live with heterogeneous technological systems~\cite{Chalmers2003, Chalmers2003seamful, Chalmers2004, BrollBenford2005,gaver2003ambiguity}.
+Our understanding of seamless and seamful design follows research in the field of Ubiquitous Computing that explores how users live with heterogeneous technological systems~\cite{Chalmers2003, Chalmers2003seamful, Chalmers2004, BrollBenford2005,gaver2003ambiguity}.
 Seamlessness is almost always considered a good, even commendable, design ideal~\cite{inmanribes2019}.
 Technology builders strive to provide users with seamless experiences—a click and you get \textit{what} you want without having to think about \textit{how} and \textit{why}~\cite{inmanribes2019, seamfulviz2022}.
 Technological systems, however, are complex sociotechnical assemblages.
-They hardly ever exist in isolation, overlapping and intertwining with other components, practices, and systems in consequential ways.
-Seamless experiences thus require shielding users from the intricate logic and messy machinery driving today's technologies~\cite[p.~8]{phoebeseamless2022}.
-Unsurprisingly, seamless experiences and black-boxed systems go hand in hand.
+They do not exist in isolation, and intertwine with other components, practices, and systems in consequential ways.
+Seamless experiences thus require black-boxed systems shielding users from the intricate logic and messy machinery of technologies~\cite[p.~8]{phoebeseamless2022}.

 While seamless design emphasizes ease of use and concealment of messiness, seamful design prioritizes “configurability, user appropriation, and revelation of complexity, ambiguity, or inconsistency”~\cite[p.~1]{inmanribes2019}.
 Seams—mismatches, gaps, and uncertainties—are the inevitable ``cracks and bumps'' between heterogeneous components of socio-technical systems~\cite{BrollBenford2005, phoebeseamless2022}.
 Seamful design focuses on leveraging them in ways that help users make better decisions around technology use~\cite{Chalmers2003, inmanribes2019, Chalmers2003seamful, seamfulviz2022}.
-Central to seamful design in the notion of \textit{strategic revelations and concealment}~\cite{inmanribes2019,weiser1994creating} thus, it is not just about revealing seams but also about concealing them.
+Central to seamful design in the notion of \textit{strategic revelations and concealment}~\cite{inmanribes2019,weiser1994creating}.
+It is not just about revealing seams but also about concealing them.
 Most importantly, we have to be strategic (intentional) about it.
 The goal is to support user agency, acknowledging that despite following the best processes, technology creators face uncertain downstream trajectories of use and must give users the resources to act effectively~\cite{inmanribes2019}.
-The question, however, isn’t just about \textit{what} seams to reveal (and what to hide), but also \textit{how}, and \textit{when} to reveal them~\cite{inmanribes2019}.
+The question, however, isn’t just about \textit{what} seams to reveal (and what to hide), but also \textit{how} and \textit{when} to reveal them~\cite{inmanribes2019}.